Toni Fritsch: Dallas Cowboys

-Fritsch was an association football (soccer) player who had never played a down of American football that the Dallas Cowboys converted into a place kicker.
+Fritsch was an association football (soccer) player who had never played a down of American football that the Dallas Cowboys converted into a placekicker.
 He was discovered by the team's scouts during a 1971 European tour in which they were looking for soccer-style kickers, which at the time was becoming popular in the National Football League.
-The first city they went to was Vienna and the first player they tried was Fritsch.
-Though hardly speaking any English at all, he decided to sign a contract as an undrafted free agent, move to the United States and join the team's training camp.
+The first city they went to was Vienna, and the first player they tried was Fritsch.
+Though hardly speaking any English at all, he decided to sign a contract as an undrafted free agent, move to the United States, and join the team's training camp.

 He was activated on 1 November after starting the season on the taxi squad, making his NFL debut against the St. Louis Cardinals, where he kicked a game-winning field goal in a 16–13 victory.
-That year, he suffered from a pulled hamstring muscle, the majority of the kicking duties went to Mike Clark.
+That year, he suffered from a pulled hamstring muscle; the majority of the kicking duties went to Mike Clark.
 Fritsch did get a Super Bowl ring that season though, as he was on the roster of the Super Bowl VI-winning team.

-In 1972 he made a club record 21 field goals, the first Austrian to do so.
-He also was the first known American football player to use a football style crossed-kick (now known as a rabona) late in the fourth quarter of the 1972 NFC Divisional playoffs, during an onside kick that contributed to a historic come from behind 30–28 victory against the San Francisco 49ers.
+In 1972 he made a club record of 21 field goals, the first Austrian to do so.
+He also was the first known American football player to use a football-style crossed kick (now known as a rabona) late in the fourth quarter of the 1972 NFC Divisional playoffs, during an onside kick that contributed to a historic come-from-behind 30–28 victory against the San Francisco 49ers.

 In 1974, he was lost for the season after injuring his knee and was replaced with Efren Herrera.
-The next year Herrera was placed on the injured reserve list and Fritsch came back to lead the NFL in points (104) and field goals (22, tied with Jan Stenerud).
-On 6 September, 1976, because of inconsistencies, he was traded to the San Diego Chargers in exchange for an eighth round draft choice (#208-Al Cleveland).
+The next year Herrera was placed on the injured reserve list, and Fritsch came back to lead the NFL in points (104) and field goals (22, tied with Jan Stenerud).
+On 6 September, 1976, because of inconsistencies, he was traded to the San Diego Chargers in exchange for an eighth-round draft choice (#208-Al Cleveland).

 San Diego Chargers

-With the San Diego Chargers he played in 5 games before being waived because he was inconsistent.
+With the San Diego Chargers, he played in 5 games before being waived because he was inconsistent.